vvoidcat/Game-of-Life/README.md

 # Game-of-Life
-John Conway's Game of Life cellular automaton created in 1970, a recreation in C.
+John Conway's Game of Life cellular automaton, a recreation in C.

 to compile, use either:
 1) ```make```